PeterEFrancis/gin-rummy-AI/docs/catalog.md

 nearbyCards() works as follows: find with multiplicity the adjacent cards to each card in the ArrayList provided.

 Tried acquiring regression coefficients from neural networks, based on the features that were working.

+## Week 3

+### Monday 6/1/20

+Made `Request` class and python server, to communicate with more complex python models.
+It takes 24ms round trip so it is a little too slow.